Question: How to cost-effectively implement a high volume French macaron production line while maintaining great product quality?

 Check to make sure macarons aren’t hollow…

 In closing, we’d like to thank the folks at Bakon USA for giving us time to experiment with their Drop TT depositor.
 We managed to confirm that the Angel Bake Single Step French macaron mix is a perfect match for the Bakon Drop TT.
-We demonstrated that we were able to deliver consistent batter characteristics in a high volume setting, deposit thousands of shells in little time and bake perfect macarons.
+We demonstrated that we were able to deliver consistent batter characteristics in a high-volume setting, deposit thousands of shells in little time and bake perfect macarons.
 We are confident that you can achieve the same results in no time as well.
 We are here to help and get you started.
-We leave you with half day’s worth of work…
+We leave you with half days’ worth of work and experimentation…